 - This recipe will fill 8-12 lip balm tubes.

 If you’re looking for a DIY homemade lip balm recipe without honey, try this coconut oil lip balm.
-It’s made with coconut oil, olive oil, and wax (beeswax or carnauba wax) and is my favorite vegan lip balm.
+It’s made with coconut oil, olive oil, and wax (bees wax or carnauba wax) and is my favorite vegan lip balm.